ghga-de/ghga-datasteward-kit/README.md

 It is important to outline that some commands can only be used by Central Data Stewards while other commands address Local Data Stewards.

-The workflow for both the Local and Central Data Stewards is outlines in the following
+The workflow for both the Local and Central Data Stewards is outlined in the following
 paragraphs:

 ### Local Data Steward